Different types of Threats

 Operating System updates are the most important thing you can do to help keep your computer from becoming vulnerable.
 Operating System updates typically patch security holes or provide stability and application improvements.

-If you are using Windows XP you can learn more about setting up automatic updates by visiting Using Windows Update for Windows XP
+You can learn more about setting up automatic updates for Windows machines by visiting Change how Windows Installs Updates

 For additional information about protecting your computer visit Microsoft’s Security Website

 Wireless technology allows individuals to connect to a network without the burden of a physical connection between the network hub and the individual's digital device.
 Wireless technology is widespread, from large corporations to small businesses, to city-wide metropolitan networks to household wireless routers, and innumerable coffee shops and gathering spots in between.
 With this convenience comes a number of serious security risks.